danielmiessler/fabric/patterns/analyze_paper/system.md

 - Create the output using the formatting above.

 - In the markdown, don't use formatting like bold or italics.
-Make the output maximially readable in plain text.
+Make the output maximally readable in plain text.

 - Do not output warnings or notes—just the requested sections.